Student Radio Association: SRA Conference

 Each year, the SRA holds a conference, usually during the University Easter break.
 Each year, member stations submit a conference proposal to hold the conference at their university.
 The SRA committee selects the winning station towards the start of each year.
 The conference takes place over 3 days and is funded through ticket sales.
 At the SRA Conference, speakers are invited to speak on a variety of subjects, including the future of Student Radio and radio techniques.
-Speakers are invited from radio organisations, such as the controller of BBC Radio 1 Ben Cooper.
+Speakers are invited from radio organisations, such as the head of BBC Radio 1 Aled Haydn Jones.

 From 2010, the 'Amplify Awards' (formerly 'I Love Student Radio' awards) have been held at the conference.
 These are in addition to the SRAs and are dedicated to rewarding the people behind the scenes of student radio.
-Awards include the best region, which was won in 2013 by the North West region.
-As well as the awards, the SRA annual general meeting is held at the conference, including the election of the New SRA Executive team.
+Awards include the "Most Improved Station", which was won in 2024 by Fuse FM.
+As well as the awards, the SRA annual general meeting is held at the conference.

 The locations of the most recent conferences are listed below: